MaciejRokicki/ChatTogetherFront/README.md

 #### Other functionalities:
 * Email support - confirmation of new accounts, new password request, email change request. (unavailable, used as a gmail account and has been blocked by Google)
 * Possibility to send an image in a message.
-* Infitnity scroll
+* Infitnity scroll.
-* Pagination in profile/blocked account browser
+* Pagination in profile/blocked account browser.
+* Messages with images are saved on the server machine.

+### Used technologies
+Angular, RxJS, .NET, MsSQL (EntityFramework), SignalR.

 ### Screenshots
 ![](/../master/Media/1.png)